 But there is still a lot more to do.

 3. About this Plan

-The county council produces a Corporate Plan every year.
-The Plan is where we set out our strategic priorities.
-It drives the work of all our services and feeds into each directorate's business strategy.
+The Corporate Plan sets out the county council's strategic priorities.
+The Plan drives the work of all our services and feeds into each directorate's business strategy.